Clubs, Societies and Associations: Dymchurch

-The Mini-SOccer School focuses on technical aspects of the game such as touch, passing, moving and always end with a small sided game all in a fun and safe environment.
+The Mini-Soccer School focuses on technical aspects of the game such as touch, passing, moving and always end with a small sided game all in a fun and safe environment.
 Although they focus on fun and enjoyment they operate in a disciplined structure and encourage sportsmanship, honesty and good behavior at all times.

 If anybody is interested in joining please just turn up at the primary school before 9 am on a Saturday morning, come and meet the coaches and watch or take part in the training.
-Alternatively contact Keva Allaway email.
+Alternatively contact Kev Allaway email.